Crescent: Symbolism

+Astrology

 The crescent symbol was long used as a symbol of the Moon in astrology, and by extension of Silver (as the corresponding metal) in alchemy.
 The astrological use of the symbol is attested in early Greek papyri containing horoscopes.

+Paganism

 In the 2nd-century Bianchini's planisphere, the personification of the Moon is shown with a crescent attached to her headdress.
 Its ancient association with Ishtar/Astarte and Diana is preserved in the Moon (as symbolised by a crescent) representing the female principle (as juxtaposed with the Sun representing the male principle), and (Artemis-Diana being a virgin goddess) especially virginity and female chastity.